pius-desiderius/new_gen_bci/README.md

-# new_gen_bci
+# Preprocessing and augmentation

-Code for data processing and augmentation
+Code for data processing and augmentation.
+Preprocessing scripts are stored in preproc directory, augemntations scripts are stored in augmentatation directory.